Johnny Depp and Amber Heard's testimony in 'wife beater' libel trial By - Up News Info

 © .
-FILE PHOTO: Actor Depp and his wife Heard attend the red carpet event for the movie “Black Mass” at the 72nd Venice Film Festival
+FILE PHOTO: Actors Johnny Depp and Amber Heard at the High Court in London

 LONDON () – Johnny Depp is suing the publisher of Britain’s Sun newspaper and its executive editor Dan Wootton for libel over an article that described the movie star as a “wife beater”.